Panthers look to make strides in 2015

 The Panthers now turn their attention to indoor track and field with competition opening up in two weeks at the Golden Flash Gala hosted by Kent State

-Prior to joining the Pitt staff in January, Bray spent the 2012 cross country season as an assistant coach at Temple University.
+Prior to joining the Pitt staff in January of 2013, Bray spent the 2012 cross country season as an assistant coach at Temple University.
 While at Temple, Bray coached the Mid-Atlantic Region individual champion and the 2012 Mid-Atlantic Athlete of the Year.
 He also guided the men's team its bestconference finish in program history and had two student-athletes earnAll-Conference.

 In 2010, Bray helped the Illini place fifth at the NCAA Midwest Regional Championship meet, and also assisted in coaching three All-Region performers in Cross Country.

 Before his time at Illinois, Bray was a volunteer assistant coach at the University of Maryland from 2007-09.
 Bray was responsible for coaching the female mid-distance and distance athletes and helped his women achieve All-Conference and All-Region honors.

 Bray earned an undergraduate degree from Akron in 2005 in exercised science/sports management, and was a four-year letter winner and a team captain for the Zips cross country and track & field teams.
 He earned his sports science and coaching master's degree in 2006 from Akron.

 Perry, Montgomery Picked For All-ACC Academic Cross Country Team

 Season Review: Major Improvements Made By Cross Country In 2014

 Cross Country Adds Four In-State Runners For 2015

 Women Win One Race At IC4A/ECAC Cross Country Championships